AhmedGSonbol/Shop_App/README.md

 <h1>Salla App</h1>

-Is An application that was created to purchase goods online similar to Souq.com and Amazon using (Flutter).
+Is An application that was created to purchase goods online similar to Souq.com and Amazon using (Flutter).<br>

 - Project characteristics:-